s-hfarooq/ALMA/README.md

         * `sudo chmod a+rw /dev/ttyUSB0` (replace ttyUSB0 with correct port)
     * Windows
         * No
-4. Flash the device by running `idf.py -p /dev/ttyUSB0 flash monitor' replacing `/dev/ttyUSB0` with the correct port.
+4. Flash the device by running `idf.py -p /dev/ttyUSB0 flash monitor` replacing `/dev/ttyUSB0` with the correct port.
 This also opens up the serial monitor
-    * If flashing a custom PCB, connect the UART board to the correct pins (look at schematics, make sure TX on UART is connected to RX on custom PCB, RX on UART to TX on custom), connect IO0 to ground, connect the UART board to the computer, then short the Enable and ground pins on the custom board (for a very short time).
+    * If flashing a custom PCB, connect the UART board to the correct pins (look at schematics, make sure `TX` on UART is connected to `RX` on custom PCB, `RX` on UART to `TX` on custom), connect `IO0` to ground, connect the UART board to the computer, then short the `Enable` and ground pins on the custom board (for a very short time).
 This will put the device into programming mode.
-Disconnect IO0 from ground and short Enable to ground again to leave programming mode.
+Disconnect `IO0` from ground and short Enable to ground again to leave programming mode.

 To just build and check for compilation errors, follow steps 1 and 2 above, then run `idf.py build`.